sagemathinc/cocalc/notes/final_push.md

       File "/usr/lib/bup/bup/git.py", line 471, in open_idx
         raise GitError('%s: unrecognized idx file header' % filename) bup.git.GitError: /home/wstein/.bup/index-cache/pixel@05salvus_/pack-b2a48b3f9b35c41443e8e0d4ab6fe5e6896e8b3b.idx: unrecognized idx file header

+[x] (0:20?)
+(1:15) snap: write code to query database and figure out which projects need to get backed up in order to satisfy rule...: EASY -- for this, just find all active projects, and for each check to see if the interval is long enough since we last made a backup.

+[x] (1:00?) install the pari optional packages into the cloud vm, and figure out how to automate this: http://pari.math.u-bordeaux.fr/packages.html